Guide

 Worked example

 David gifts 10,000 shares in a listed company to his adult son Tom.
-David bought the shares for £5,000 and they are worth £25,000 on the date of the gift.
-David's taxable income is £45,000 — he has £5,270 of basic-rate band remaining.
+He bought the shares for £5,000.
+They are worth £25,000 on the date of the gift.
+David's taxable income is £45,000, leaving £5,270 of basic-rate band.

-Tom's base cost for future disposals is £25,000 — the market value used in David's CGT calculation.
+Tom's base cost for future disposals is £25,000 — the market value used in David's calculation.
 Hold-Over Relief is not available for listed shares gifted to an individual.

 Estimate the CGT on a gift